Using arbitration to solve your consumer problem

 How much can you claim?

-If you're claiming more than £10,000, you may want to consider taking the case to court.
-If you do, your case will usually be allocated to the fast or multi-track.
-This is designed for higher value claims.
-If you do this, you may need the help of a solicitor.
+If you're claiming more than £5,000, you may want to consider taking the case to court.
+You would have to use the ordinary cause procedure.
+If you do this you should get the help of a solicitor.

 How long will it take?